Earlier this month, Microsoft made Windows Server 2019 a generally available download for returning customers.

 ATP also boasts a new set of host-intrusion prevention capabilities with the Windows Defender ATP Exploit Guard.

 Its components are designed to help you locate security risks while allowing you to maintain productivity.

 ATP Exploit Guard Features:

 - Exploit protection

-Other security enhancements include improvements in branch office, general troubleshooting, Linux support, and upgrades to Software Defined Networking (SDN, introduced in Windows Server 2016).
+Also, you can expect enhancements with Linux support, and upgrades to Software Defined Networking (SDN, introduced in Windows Server 2016).
 HTTP/2 also delivers a faster, safer web browsing experience.

 Is It Worth It?

-In the mean time if you’re planning on waiting until January for that full hardware upgrade, you’ll need an IT Asset Disposition specialist to help you properly dispose of and receive the maximum value for all of your equipment.
+In the meantime, if you’re planning on waiting until January for that full hardware upgrade, you’ll need an IT Asset Disposition specialist.

 Have something to add?
 Let us know your thoughts in the comments below!